 Another one is the San Isidro Labrador Church at Lazi which was built in 1884 and was nominated for the UNESCO World Heritage.
 Across the church is the biggest convent in the country, the Lazi Convent.
 The convent is made of stones and was declared by the National Historical Institute as a National Historical Landmark.
 Other equally beautiful old churches you must visit are the Our Lady of Divine Providence Church in the town of Mariawas, which was built in 1880, and the San Agustin Parish Church in San Juan, which was established as a separate parish in 1863.

 4. Siquijor does not have a beach like Boracay

 In spite of having white beaches that surround the island, Siquijor is much less crowded and more peaceful compared to Boracay.
 The beach resorts are perfect for a day to relax with nature.
 Some of the resorts like Salagdoong Beach sometimes has a live band, but most resorts keep the serenity of the place which guests love to experience.
 You can swim, dive, relax and have fun all day without worrying that it will become noisy, crowded and dirty.

-5. Siquijor does not have shopping malls and arcade centres
+5. Siquijor does not have a lot of shopping malls and arcade centres

-While you are on the island, you will not see shopping malls like SM, Ayala or even Unitop.
-People buy groceries in small grocery stores, purchase clothes and shoes through the direct selling MSE or small stores and avail the latest cosmetic products via Avon.
+While you are on the island, you will not see too many shopping malls.
+People mostly shop at small grocery stores, purchase clothes and shoes through the direct selling MSE or small stores and avail the latest cosmetic products via Avon.
 You won’t even see Timezone, World of Fun or Bibbo.
 Rather, you will see kids playing on the basketball court, the street or the playground.
 And for a tourist like you, you should not worry about not having a mall or an arcade zone.
 What is more fun than spending a day with Mother Nature, right?